 3. Access to Finance for SMEs to promote digitization in Pakistan

-A coordinated micro finance program in collaboration with all micro credit financing facilities with a view to support backend service providers as well as new online market places.
+A coordinated micro finance program, in collaboration with all micro credit financing facilities shall be launched with a view to support backend service providers as well as new online market places.

 4. Skill Development program